MichaelAquilina/zsh-you-should-use/README.rst

     28: dcr='docker-compose

 ``check_alias_usage`` analyses your history to generate this data for you.
-If your history is disabled or if you limit your history to a certain amount of time, then alias report generated will be a reflection of the data available.
+If your history is disabled or if you limit your history to a certain amount of time, then the alias report generated will be a reflection of the limited data available.

-You can limit how far back ``check_alias_usage`` looks back in history by providing an optional numeric parameter.
-This specifies how many entries in the history to check when generating the report:
+Optionally, you can limit how far ``check_alias_usage`` looks back in history by providing an optional numeric parameter.
+This parameter specifies how many entries in the history to check when generating the report.
+In the example below, history is limited to the last 200 entries when generating the alias report.

 ::